At0kSharma/cms_blockchain/README.md

 ## Introduction

-The Flask Blockchain Dashboard is designed to provide users with a blockchain-based dashboard to manage various tasks such as signing up users, managing products, updating status, tracking shipments, and managing couriers.
+The Flask CMS is designed to provide users with a blockchain-based dashboard to manage various tasks such as signing up users, managing products, updating status, tracking shipments, and managing couriers.
 The application utilizes blockchain technology for data storage, ensuring security and transparency.

 ## Features